 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 6D Mark II and Fujifilm X-T100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 6D Mark II and the X-T100 are recent models that are part of the current product line-up.
-The 6D Mark II replaced the earlier Canon 6D, while the X-T100 followed on from the Fujifilm X-T20.
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon 6D Mark II and the Fujifilm X-T100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 6D Mark II: